-He's 65 next month, but the peer with a penchant for polygamy still dreams of siring children on the wrong side of the blanket his life - he is known for his pantnersm and regionalism.
+He's 65 next month, but the peer with a penchant for polygamy still dreams of siring children on the wrong side of the blanket

 HE AIR is close with the smell of sweaty old feet and unwashed plates.
-He has stained bedsheets, pillows with red hearts, lopsided posters of Monet and Manet, screaming pink, yellow and red paint work and a cupboard full of blouses with flounces, frills, embroidery and twirls.
+He has stained bedsheets, pillows with red hearts, lopsided posters of Monet and Manet, screaming pink, yellow and red paint work and a cupboard full of blouses with flounces, frills, embroidery and twirts.
 It could be a bohemian student squat.
 But his doorbell on the Fifties block states simply "Bath".

-This is the London home of the 7th Marquess of Bath, Alexander Thynn, 64, dubbed the Loins of Longleat in reference to his multifarious romantic inter-ests and the safari lions at his £150 million.
-10.000 acre Elizabethan stately home in Wiltshire.
-As well as polygamy - he has had a wifelet for every year of his life - he is known for his pantheism
+This is the London home of the 7th Marquess of Bath, Alexander Thynn, 64, dubbed the Loins of Longleat in reference to his multifarious romantic interests and the safari lions at his £150 million, 10,000 acre Elizabethan stately home in Wiltshire.
+As well as polygamy - he has had a wifelet for every year of his life - he is known for his pantheism and regionalism.

-At Longleat, he is building a Star Trek-style banqueting hall with flying saucers and other sci-fi trappings; has commissioned Thynnhenge, a full size replica of Stonehenge for concerts; paints murals of ancestors' and wifelets' heads; opened Oscar's nightclub; and offers satellite television to his gorillas.
-"One plays up every gimmick to make
+At Longleat, he is building a Star Trek-style banqueting hall with flying saucers and other sci-fi trappings; has commissioned Thynnhenge, a full size replica of Stonehenge for concerts; paints murals of ancestors' and wifelets' heads; conned Occas's nightfulby and heads: opened Oscar's nightclub; and offers satellite television to his gorillas.

-"One plays up every gimmick to make people visit," says Lord Bath.
+One plays up every gimmick to make people visit," says Lord Bath.

-He's a lolloping bear of a man in bare feet, wearing a party shirt, earring, long grey hair, beard and endearingly friendly and diffident look.
-He has pale blue eyes, a kind face, crinkles his nose expressively and turns his head when I talk because he's somewhat deaf.
+He's a folloping bear of a man in bare feet, wearing a party shirt, earring, long grey hair beard and endearingly friendly and diffident look.
+Fe has pale blue eyes, a kind face, crinkles his nose expressive'y and turns his head when 1 talk because he's somewhat deaf.

-He speaks lengthily, waveringly and with curious emphasis, as in: "Would you li-kah wine, sherry aw-wah vodka?"
-It's 11am and be reappears with his own large tumbler spilling over with red wine, refilling it instantly each time it's finished.
-"I've halved the amount I drink since my doctor told me my liver was swollen and I'd get cirrhosis." he says.
+He speaks lengthily, waveringly and with currous emphasis as in "Would you if-k. f. x is , sherry aw-wab vodka?"
+It's 13-k.
+L. V. B., sherry aw-wab, vodka?"
+It's Han and be reappears with his own large tumpler spilling over with red wine, refilling it instantly each time it's finished.
+"Ve halved the amount I drink since my doctor told me my liver was swellen and I'd get cirrhosis," he says.

 Much has happened in his life recently.
 We haven't met since before 1992 when his father, the 6th Marquess of Bath, died.
-There was much enmity between the two and he felt rejected by his father whom he felt doubted his ties.
+There was much emity of Bath, ded.
+There was much enmity between the two and he felt rejected by his father whom he felt doubted his abilities.
 "I feel a lot of freedom since he died.
-I don't feel I have to tip-toe around any longer," says Lord Bath.
+I don't feel I have to tip toe around any longer " says Lord Bath.
 "But I don't want to dwell on his death because I smoulder with anger when I think of things he left to be discovered after he died."
 He refuses resolutely to elaborate.

-He says the funeral of his brother Valentine, who committed suicide was far sadder.
-"He hung himself with a bedspread during the great drought in 1976.
+He says the funeral of his brother, Valentine, who committed suicide was far sadder "He hung himself with a bedspread during the great drought in 1976.
 I'd bailed him out of his substantial gambling debts.
-The third time his busi-ness went wrong and his marriage failed, he felt he wasn't so good at life."
+The third time his business went wrong and his marriage failed, be felt he wasn't so good at life."

-ORD Bath's views were diametrically opposed to his father's.
-Lord Bath is a Liberal Democrat.
-But his father was a Fascist, collected Hitleriana and considered Hitler a good person.
-"He really admired Hitler's ruthlessness, liked elitism and hated democ-racy."
-How did his father view the Holocaust?
-"He was anti-Semitic."
-Lord Bath exhales.
+ORD Bath's views were diametri-Bath is a Liberal Persocrat.
+But his father was a Fascist, collected littleriana and considered Hitler a good person.
+"He really admired Hider's ruth-lessness, liked elitism and hated democracy.
+How did his lather view the Holo-curs?
+"He was anti Semitic."
+Lord Bath catholes.
 "He used to say.
-'Do we really believe it was as bad as they said?" and, 'What's a few million Jews? " He looks horribly uncomfortable.
+The we really believe it was as bad as they said?" and, "What's a Jew million Jews!"
+He looks horribly uscomfortable.